-Tourette syndrome (TS) is a neurological condition that is known for producing both vocal tics as well as repetitive movements.
-TS is usually noticed in childhood when the first symptoms arise, generally between 3 to 9 years of age.
+Tourette syndrome (TS) is a neurological condition that is popular for producing both vocal tics as well as repetitive movements.
+TS often becomes apparent in childhood when the first symptoms arise, generally between 3 to 9 years of age.
 What are the symptoms of Tourette syndrome?
-Is it always inherited?
+Is it hereditary?
 Is there any hope for a natural source of help?
 Read on to learn the answers to these important questions and more.

 Tourette Syndrome Symptoms

 The symptoms of TS include a number of types of tics.
 Here is a list of some possible symptoms:

 - Simple Motor Tics – These involve repetitive movements that are quick and sudden.
 They often include blinks or other eye movements, jerking or shrugging of the shoulders, and head movements.

 - Simple Vocal Tics – These are vocal tics that are sounds like grunting or sniffing.
 Repeated throat clearing is also common.

 - Complex Motor Tics – Complex tics involve multiple muscle groups.
 The patient may grimace while shrugging and twisting his or her head.
 Touching or sniffing objects, jumping, twisting, bending, and hopping are also complex tics.
 While the actions may seem purposeful, they occur involuntarily.